Engage in Creativity

 Tuition

-Tuition rates are per 10-week session and are subject to change.
+Tuition rates are per session and subject to change.
 Please refer to our online registration portal for our current classes and tuition rates.

 Tuition must be fully paid one week prior to the start of class.
 To learn more about program tuition policies, please download our Adult Arts Programs Information and Policies document.